enix/arista-eapi-exporter/README.md

         special: metadata
 ```

-A special label of kind `metadata` can be used, in conjunction with a `multiple` metric, to expose information gathered when descending into the nested dictionnaries.
+A special label of kind `metadata` can be used, in conjunction with a `multiple` metric, to expose information gathered when descending into the nested dictionaries.
 The label's `name` must be a lookup key, and since the eAPI uses the plural form, a `prom_name` is often useful for the label to have meaning.

 Given the JSON example [shown above](#multiple-1), the metrics would look like this :